EnzymeAD/Enzyme/content/_index.md

 ## Citing Enzyme

-To cite Enzyme, please cite the following:
+To cite Enzyme, please cite the following two papers (first for Enzyme as a whole, then for GPU+optimizations):
 ```
 @inproceedings{NEURIPS2020_9332c513,
  author = {Moses, William and Churavy, Valentin},